 First things First:

-If your LAPTOP only (not any desktop video card) was made in the year 2008, and has Nvidia , graphics chip (GPU) the chip is bad. (sorry !)
+If your PC was made in the year 2008, and has Nvidia , graphics chip (GPU) the chip was bad then, the solder ball horror (BGA chip) (sorry !)

 If the screen is not dead and BIOS screens all work I can in fact boot to 6 or more things on my PC (HDD0, HDD1, DVD,USB port 1,2,3,4 SD Cards, and more) So as I stated before this is not dead PC at all.

 The top cause of problems on all PCs are both batteries are now dead, or worse shorted, replace those old batteries they do not last 10 years, 7years on coin, as low as 1 year on the BIG battery.

 The RTC coin cell needs to be replaced at 7 years max age. (super thin Notepads do not have this coin cell, it uses the super thin large battery to do both jobs)

 The big battery may only last only 1 year, the battery maker has a web site and you can read the pages on how abuse can shorten the life of your battery greatly. ( endlessly deep discharging it will)

 The PC runs forever with the main big battery removed, running only with the AC power pack plugged in (both pack cables connected)